-The United Order of True Reformers served as a bank and insurance company that catered to African Americans and was the first major commission of prominent African American architect John A. Lankford.
-The building is considered one of the first in the United States to be designed, funded, and built by African Americans that the community used as an example to demonstrate the capabilities of their race and offered proof that their united efforts could succeed.
+The United Order of True Reformers served as a bank and insurance company that catered to the Black community and was the first major commission of prominent Black architect John A. Lankford.
+The building is considered one of the first in the United States to be designed, funded, and built by the Black community as an example of the capabilities of their race and offered proof that their united efforts could succeed.
 The significance of this achievement was magnified by the building’s location in Washington.

 DC Inventory: September 16, 1987